dotnet/test-templates/README.md

 # Overview

-This repository is the home for the .NET Core Test Templates.
+This repository is home for the .NET Core Test Templates.
 It also contains Classic .Net Framework and Universal Test templates for C# and VB.

 # Creating new projects